crisward/gulp-angular/README.md

 ## Customising

 Settings for the location of source and build files are at the top of the gulp file.
-A function named 'addTransforms' can be added to modify which browserify transforms are used.
+A function named 'addTransforms' can be modified to customise which browserify transforms are used.

 A full list of transforms are available here